-Normally set high, this bit enables a circuit that detects encode rates below ~5 MSPS.
-When a low encode rate is detected, an internal oscillator, GCLK, is enabled to ensure the proper operation of several circuits.
-If this bit is set low, the detector is disabled.
+Normally set high, this bit enables a circuit that detects encode rates below about 5 MSPS.
+When a low encode rate is detected, an internal oscillator, GCLK, is enabled ensuring the proper operation of several circuits.
+If set low, the detector is disabled.